fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 Objects can also have instance variables with assigned values after instantiation.
 These instance variables and their assigned values constitute the state of an object.
 State is unique to an object (i.e. state is not shared between different objects instantiated from the same class), and cannot be inherited, as it can only exists after objects are instantiated from a class (only classes can inherit from other classes).

 #### What is an instance variable, and how is it related to an object? *
-An instance variable is a variable initialised after an object is instantiated.
+An instance variable is a *variable initialised after an object is instantiated*.
 They are identified by the `@` symbol prepended to the variable name.

 Instance variables are scoped at an object level, and are accessible to instance methods within an object, regardless of where they are defined.
 However, they are not accessible outside of an object, unless an explicit getter or setter method is defined in the class.